harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/trellis-score.md

 sidebar_position: 70
 ---

-Trellis Scores are a proprietary scoring mechanism from SEI.
-Your Trellis Score helps you understand your team's productivity.
+Trellis Scores are a proprietary scoring mechanism from SEI that help you understand your team's productivity.
 Trellis Scores are calculated from factors such as code quality, code volume, speed, impact, proficiency, and collaboration.
-You can adjust the weight given to each factor.
+You can adjust the weight given to each factor, allowing for tailored assessments based on individual profiles.

 ## Quality